Adriana Gascoigne

 Adriana Gascoigne is an American technology executive and activist, the founder and Chief Executive Officer of Girls in Tech, a global non-profit dedicated to empowering, educating, and mentoring women in the technology industry.

 Career

 Early career

 Gascoigne graduated from University of California, Davis with a bachelor's degree in Sociology and Economics.
 After graduating, Gascoigne served in a number of executive roles, including Vice President of Product Marketing for RxMatch, Chief Marketing Officer of QwikCart, Vice President of Digital for Ogilvy & Mather, and Vice President of Marketing for SecondMarket.

 Girls in Tech

 Adriana Gascoigne is the founder and CEO of Girls in Tech (GIT), a Nashville-based non-profit organization devoted to empowering, educating and engaging women in the tech industry.
+She started Girls in Tech in 2007 after noticing she was the only woman in a company of almost 50 people.
 She is also the author of Tech Boss Lady: How To Start-Up, Disrupt, And Thrive As A Female Founder, and a board member on WAPPP, Harvard Kennedy School's Women in Public Policy Program.

-More than a decade ago, Adriana found herself a victim of discrimination and harassment as the lone female executive as a Silicon Valley startup.
-From that experience, she was inspired to help other women and thus founded GIT, which today advocates for diversity and inclusion in STEM fields.

-GIT boasts 57 chapters throughout the world.
-It comprises an active, engaged community of more than 80,000 members in 42 countries.
-Hundreds of events and programs are held throughout the year and are tailored to address the unique needs of local chapters.

-Through her leadership at GIT, Adriana has improved diversity in the tech workforce; encouraged policy change at government, corporate and community levels; inspired women to pursue any career they wish; and, created impact-oriented courses to support women throughout their career.

-No stranger to growing brands and building amazing companies, Adriana has worked with tech companies like hi5, Algentis, Jam City, Indiegogo, Social Gaming Network (SGN), ImpulseFlyer, RxMatch and QwikCart.
-She has also served in executive roles at Ogilvy & Mather, Interpublic Group of Companies, and SecondMarket.

-Adriana holds a bachelor’s degree in Sociology with a concentration in Organizational Studies and has a minor in Communications from the University of California at Davis.